Saudi, UAE back OPEC cuts as US envoy warns of ''uncertainty'' | Headlines

 While cordial, the comments at the Abu Dhabi International Petroleum Exhibition and Conference showed the stark divide between the United States and Gulf Arab countries it supports militarily in the wider Middle East.
 Already, American politicians have threatened arms deals with the kingdom and described it as siding with Russian President Vladimir Putin amid his war on Ukraine.

-Saudi Arabia's energy minister, Prince Abdulaziz bin Salman, hinted at that in brief remarks to the event.
+Saudi Arabia's energy minister, Prince Abdulaziz bin Salman, hinted at that in brief remarks at the event.

 “I can assure you that we in the United Arab Emirates, as well as our fellow colleagues in OPEC+ are keen on supplying the world with the requirement it needs,'' al-Mazrouei said. ''But at the same time, we're not the only producers in the world.”
 OPEC and a loose confederation of other countries led by Russia agreed in early October to cut its production by 2 million barrels of oil a day, beginning in November.